Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Unhelpful code completions and Low-return prompts

+Two authors were appointed to separately decide whether a code completion is helpful. \su{ More specifically, given the code context, generated code completion, and the ground truth, they are asked to mark if the generated code completion can be accepted as a continuation of the code context.
+The continuation should exactly match or achieve the same intention as the ground truth (the next ten tokens in the origin code snippet).
+The ground truth is provided to help annotators accurately understand the exact intent of the code context.
+Therefore, syntactically correct but unintended completions are also labeled as unaccepted.
+The Cohen’s Kappa agreement levels between the two authors are 0.77, revealing substantial agreement between the two authors.
+Afterward, they had a discussion to reconcile all disagreements.
+Finally, 200 out of 383 completions are considered as unhelpful.

-\zhensu{Two authors were appointed to separately decide whether a code completion is helpful, i.e., semantically close to the expected code completion.} Afterward, they had a discussion to reconcile all disagreements.
-According to the observed profitless completions, they further examined the corresponding prompts, i.e., the low-return prompts, and successfully summarized four most observable patterns: Meaningless Names, Vague Intention, Unopen Context, and Self-unexplainable Context, which appeared in 154, 262, 7, and 318 prompts, respectively.
-Please note that this cannot be seen as a complete list of the features of low-return prompts, but just a demonstration to exemplify the existence of such characteristics. \zhensu{Further, we compare the quality of received completions between the prompts following and unfollowing these patterns.
-The BLEU scores of the completions from Copilot for prompts following these patterns, except Unopen Context, are averagely 20.3\% lower than the ones without patterns.
-Besides, Copilot generates blank completions for all the prompts following Unopen Context.
-It experimentally demonstrates the effects of these empirically summarized patterns.
-The overall results are released on our website. } We present the details of the four patterns as follows. \zhensu{Besides, as listed in~\Cref{fig:examples}}, each pattern is accompanied by a simple prompt example following that pattern, and a slightly shaped variant of that prompt to be an opposite pattern.
+According to the observed unhelpful completions, they further examined the corresponding prompts, i.e., the low-return prompts.
+The examination is to empirically find out the root cause for the prompt being low-return.
+To be specific, the two authors reviewed each unhelpful completion together and discussed what patterns in its prompt could lead to the unhelpful completions based on their domain knowledge, where the identified patterns are incrementally added to a list.
+Please note that we don't seek to find a complete list of the features of low-return prompts, but just a demonstration to exemplify the existence of such characteristics.
+Therefore, from the list of patterns, we keep the four most apparent patterns: Meaningless Names, Vague Intention, Unopen Context, and Project-specific Context, which appeared in 94, 155, 4, and 180 low-return prompts, respectively.} We now present the details of the four patterns as follows.
+For ease of understanding, as listed in~\Cref{fig:examples}, each pattern is accompanied by a simple prompt example following that pattern, and a slightly shaped variant of that prompt to be an opposite pattern.

 \begin{itemize}[leftmargin=*] \item \textbf{Meaningless Names}: Identifier names, such as variable names and method names, play an important role in completing code prompts, either for human developers or automated tools.
 Java naming convention~\cite{javaConvention} also recommends using mnemonic names which indicate the intent of their usage to casual observers.
 Meaningless names offer little information about the type, intention, or other critical properties of the identifiers to the code completion systems, making it difficult, sometimes even impossible, to strike completions desired by the developers.
 As shown in the example, when to get the lower-cased version of a string, the variable name \emph{lowerCased} provides a much clearer hint, than \emph{ss}, to the inference model on recommending the \emph{toLowerCase()} API.